rafi16jan/universal-chroot/README.md

 #!/bin/env bash
 export dir=#your custom directory, or just leave it if you want to use /var/chroot
 ```
+Keep in mind that the availability and functionality of Bash may vary based on the specific device, Android version, or Chromebook model you are using.

 ## Install Debootstrap